State Guide · Tripura

 1

-Verify TTAADC boundary status with SDO/DC office
+Verify TTAADC boundary status with the SDO / DC office

 2

-Check Jamabandi on ILRMS Tripura
+Check the Jamabandi on ILRMS Tripura

 3

-Obtain EC from Sub-Registrar for 30 years
+Obtain the EC from the Sub-Registrar for 30 years

 4